 After doing a general search in Discover, limit the Source Types to "Academic Journals."

-Some databases only contain or index journal articles.
-So you will not have to verify that articles are scholarly in databases such as:
+Some databases only contain (or index) journal articles.
+Therefore, you will not have to verify that articles are scholarly in those databases.
+Examples include: